Click here for a printable version of Josh's biography.

 Josh is a member of the American Bar Association (ABA), National Association of Criminal Defense Lawyers (NACDL) (Life Member), Texas Criminal Defense Lawyers Associations (TCDLA), Harris County Criminal Lawyers Association (HCCLA), and Houston Bar Association (HBA).
 He also is a Fellow of the Texas Bar Foundation, a charitable organization whose selective membership consists of one-third of 1% of licensed Texas lawyers.

-Josh has been recognized as a Texas Super Lawyer in 2016 and as a Texas Super Lawyer Rising Star, one of the top Texas criminal defense lawyers under the age of 40, for 11 years in a row from 2006-16.
+Josh has been recognized as a Texas Super Lawyer from 2016-19 and as a Texas Super Lawyer Rising Star, one of the top Texas criminal defense lawyers under the age of 40, for 11 years in a row from 2006-16.

 CONTRIBUTION TO LEGAL EDUCATION